rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 beginner programming problem: the guessing game.
 Here’s how it works: Our program will generate a random integer between one and a hundred.
 It will then prompt us to enter a guess.
 Upon entering our guess, it will tell us if we’re too low or too high.
 Once we guess correctly, it will congratulate us.
-Sounds good?
+Sound good?

 Along the way, we’ll learn a little bit about Rust.
 The next chapter, ‘Syntax